TheBozzz34/DiscordGamePicker/README.md

 # DiscordGamePicker
-Fork of [DiscordGamePicker](https://github.com/TichShowers/DiscordGamePicker) with binaries and an installer for windows 10
+Fork of [DiscordGamePicker](https://github.com/TichShowers/DiscordGamePicker) with binaries and an installer for Windows 10

 ## To use: